ridhimrastogi/Alfred/BOT.md

 ### [Mattermost Server](https://mattermost-csc510-9.herokuapp.com/) & Storage

- - We created our own deployment on Heroku for Mattermost server so that we can have Admin rights to add the bot to our server.
+ - We created our own deployment on **Heroku** for **Mattermost Server** so that we can have Admin rights to add the bot to our server.

  - For server storage we are currently using the free Heroku Dynos but are planning to add a COS bucket (probably S3) for the upcoming milestones if required.